-Level 1 students have an Edukey Level 1 plan which details need, successful strategies, barriers to progress and student voice.
+Level 1 students have an Learning Support Plan (LSP) which details need, successful strategies, barriers to progress and student voice.
 These plans support teachers in being able to differentiate and cater for student need in the mainstream classroom.
 Some of these students may also have assistive technology to support learning and independence.

 If a student has Level 1 support, the main point of contact will be with the pastoral and academic teams.
-Inclusion personnel draw up the Edukey plan within three weeks and support teachers where needed and monitor progress through learning walks and academic progress meetings.